BeMaurya/bigdata-pig-hive-project/README.md

 Gain hands-on experience with Big Data tools

-👨‍💻 Author
+## 👨‍💻 Author

 Shubham Kumar
-MCA (Regular)
 Big Data | Hadoop | Hive | Pig

-📌 Note
+## 📌 Note

 This project is intended for educational and learning purposes.
 It can be extended further using:

-HBase
+- HBase

-Sqoop
+- Sqoop

-Spark
+- Spark

-Real-world datasets
+- Real-world datasets

-⭐ If you find this project helpful, feel free to star the repository!
+## ⭐ If you find this project helpful, feel free to star the repository!

 ---